COALAIP/specs/data-structure/README.md

     ],
     "@type": "CreativeWork",
     "@id": "<URI pointing to this object>",
-    "name": "Lord of the Rings"
+    "name": "Lord of the Rings",
-}
+    "creator": "<URI pointing to a Person or Organization object>" }

 // Digital Manifestation